Our free membership, business.com+, takes the pain out of choosing new business services.

 Rank and yank is also known as “stack ranking,” “set distribution,” “forced ranking” and “vitality curve.”
 Simply put, it’s when you rank employees by performance and terminate employees at the bottom.

-This assessment method was developed by Jack Welch when he was CEO of General Electric in the 1980s (though the legal profession practiced it well before that).
-Stack ranking requires managers to rate subordinates in a hierarchy from top to bottom.
+This assessment method was developed by the late Jack Welch when he was CEO of General Electric in the 1980s (though the legal profession practiced it well before that).
+Stack ranking requires managers to rate their subordinates in a hierarchical order from top to bottom.
 Those at the bottom aren’t necessarily poor performers; they’re just ranked that way because, well, somebody has to be.

 Did You Know?Did you know